-A sewer cleanout is an essential part of your home’s plumbing since it is how your main sewage line is accessed.
+A sewer cleanout is an essential part of your home’s plumbing system since it is how your main sewage line is accessed.
 A sewage cleanout usually consists of a pipe with a removable threaded cap.
 It’s important to know where your sewer cleanout is located since not all sewage access pipes are buried.
 The cleanout will need to be accessed by a plumber in the event of an emergency or blockage.

-Where is the Sewer Cleanout?
+Where Is the Sewer Cleanout?

 The location of your cleanout depends on the size of your home and your local climate.
 If you live in a colder area, your cleanout is most likely located inside your house near a bathroom, utility room or garage.
-Homes built on a slab foundation also sometimes have an indoor cleanout.
+Homes built on a slab foundation also sometimes have an outdoor cleanout.

-How to Find a Buried Sewer Cleanout
+How to Find an Outdoor Sewer Cleanout Valve

 Professional Sewer Line Cleanout

 If you suspect you have a blockage in your main sewer line, do not attempt to fix it yourself.
 Damage to your sewer line could cause a toxic sewage backup in your home, resulting in expensive cleanup and repairs.
 Mr. Rooter® Plumbing has 46+ years of experience dealing with plumbing emergencies like sewage blockages and can be trusted to solve your problem quickly and safely.
 With 24/7 emergency service and guaranteed work, Mr. Rooter is sure to bust through even the toughest sewer blockage.
 Call (855) 982-2028 or request an estimate online.